abhilash1910/lightning/docs/source-pytorch/visualize/logging_basic.rst

 View in the browser
 ===================
 To view metrics in the browser you need to use an *experiment manager* with these capabilities.
+By Default, Lightning uses Tensorboard which is free and opensource.

-By Default, Lightning uses Tensorboard (if available) and a simple CSV logger otherwise.
+Tensorboard is already enabled by default

 .. code-block:: python

-    # every trainer already has tensorboard enabled by default (if the dependency is available)
+    # every trainer already has tensorboard enabled by default
     trainer = Trainer()

 To launch the tensorboard dashboard run the following command on the commandline.